NZ to enter lockdown to fight COVID-19

 “We currently have 102 cases, but so did Italy once.”

-Ms Ardern’s announcement came as New Zealand confirmed a jump of 36 positive tests for the virus in the past 24 hours, including the first two cases of community transmission.
+Ms Ardern’s announcement came as New Zealand confirmed a jump of 36 positive tests for the virus in the 24 hours since Sunday, including the first two cases of community transmission.

 By comparison, Australia has recorded at least 1600 cases.